 So why is my engine misfiring?

-Generally there’s three reasons why your engine will misfire and make the check engine light flash.
+Generally there are three reasons why your engine will misfire and make the check engine light flash.
 Let’s take a look at each reason in order from most common (and least expensive to fix) to least common (and most expensive to fix).

 This is the most common reason for engine misfires.
 It can be as simple as a bad spark plug.
 Spark plugs do wear out and need to be replaced.
 Replacing spark plugs is a pretty easy job and can generally be completed in about an hour.
 If you are mechanically inclined, it’s an easy DIY project.